 Copper sheeting is found in many commercial establishments, from restaurants and coffee shops to bars and brewpubs.
 Yet copper sheeting is not a common building material for residential remodeling.
 Homeowners might be reluctant to use copper sheeting for home projects, believing that it is too expensive to purchase and too difficult to work with.

-Copper sheeting is more expensive than other types of rolled sheet metal such as steel or aluminum.
-But the price is competitive when compared to creating a tile backsplash, with its layers of tile and cement board, thinset, grout, and grout sealer.
-By contrast, a copper sheet backspash is little more than copper sheeting, a backing board, contact cement, and staples.
+Copper sheeting may be more expensive than other types of rolled sheet metal, such as steel or aluminum.
+But its price is competitive when compared to creating a tile backsplash, with its layers of tile and cement board, thinset, grout, and grout sealer.
+By contrast, a copper sheet backspash requires little more than copper sheeting, a backing board, contact cement, and staples.

 When used judiciously, copper sheeting can be a cost-effective way to add lustrous beauty to many surfaces throughout the home.
 Clear-coating the copper ensures that the original tone and patina will last for years.
 Or leave the copper unsealed and let it naturally develop its unique gray-green tone through oxidation.

 - Backsplashes: Kitchen or home bar backsplashes are ideal for copper sheeting.
 Since backsplashes are not a work surface, you can use thin copper sheeting such as 30 gauge or even 36 gauge.

 - Countertops: Because countertops are subject to impact, thicker copper sheeting such as 26 gauge or higher is required.

 - Stove Guards: Running a sheet of copper behind a stove that reaches the bottom of the wall cabinets is a great way to dress up the stove area and make it easier to clean up cooking splashes.

 Copper Sheeting Thicknesses